jpillora/installer/README.md

 # `installer`

-Quickly install Go (golang) binaries from Github releases.
+Quickly install pre-compiled binaries from Github releases.

 Installer is an HTTP server which returns shell scripts to install Go programs.
-The returned script will detect platform OS and architecture, choose from a selection of URLs, download the appropriate file, un(zip|tar|gzip) the file, find the binary and optionally move it into your `PATH`.
-Useful for installing your favourite Go programs on hosts without the Go compiler installed.
+The returned script will detect platform OS and architecture, choose from a selection of URLs, download the appropriate file, un(zip|tar|gzip) the file, find the binary (largest file) and optionally move it into your `PATH`.
+Useful for installing your favourite Go or Rust programs on hosts using only `curl`.

 ## Usage